Ophitoxaemia/dbless/readme.txt

 Serverless and Databaseless key-value database API

+-For when you only need a little bit of database-

 API Gateway with Lambda Proxy Integration <=> Lambda/node.js <=> S3

 Shortcut syntax for insert and retrieve: